Exam 1 Study Guide

 3. Validation: isvalid := verify(message, signature, verification_key)

-There are several commonly-used digital signature algorithms:
+There are several commonly used digital signature algorithms:

 DSA, the Digital Signature Algorithm